bespokejs/bespoke-keys/README.md

 }];
 ```

-By default, bespoke-keys uses the spacebar, left/right and page up/down keys to navigate the slides.
+By default, bespoke-keys uses the spacebar/shift+spacebar, left/right and page up/down keys to navigate the slides.

 If your presentation is laid out vertically, you can allow navigation with up/down instead of left/right with the `vertical` option: